ZheqiJ/UKB_empirical/reports/supervisor/design1_quarterly_publication_supervisor_memo.md

 4. The C06 controls are much more publication-intensive before the policy, so the broader control group may not be more credible despite being larger.
 5. The overall evidence still does not support a strong causal claim about publication output.

-Suggested supervisor headline:

-> We added a broader C06 control definition to the quarterly incumbent DID.
-It increases controls from 131 to 297 and produces more negative publication estimates, but the expanded controls have much higher pre-policy publication rates.
-The result is useful as a robustness and measurement diagnostic, not yet as a clean causal estimate.

 Recommended next step: